Estimated reading time: 14 minutes

 What’s in a book ghostwriting contract?

 There’s no such thing as a standard ghostwriting contract; many ghosts have developed their own contracts, and some use contracts offered by writers’ organizations.
-However, there are several items that should be included in any viable ghostwriting contract, including:
+However, several items should be included in any ghostwriting contract, including: